Methylenetetrahydrofolate reductase deficiency

 Methylenetetrahydrofolate reductase deficiency is the most common genetic cause of elevated serum levels of homocysteine (hyperhomocysteinemia).
 It is caused by genetic defects in MTHFR, which is an important enzyme in the methyl cycle.

 Common variants of MTHFR deficiency are asymptomatic and have only minor effects on disease risk.
-Severe variants (from nonsense mutations) are vanishingly rare.
+Severe variants (from nonsense mutations) are rare.

-Symptoms
+Symptoms and signs

 The common MTHFR deficiencies are usually asymptomatic, although the 677T variant can cause a mildly increased risk of some diseases.

 For individuals homozygous in the 677T variant, there is a mildly elevated risk of thromboembolism (odds ratio 1.2), and stroke (odds ratio 1.26).
 There is also an elevated risk of neural tube defects among children of individuals with the C677T polymorphism (odds ratio 1.38).